jhillairet/Heating-and-Current-Drive-Technology/README.md

 The chapter on Lower Hybrid and Current Drive is an extended and fully referenced version of the one found in the [FuseNet Textbook Fusion Technology](http://www.fusenet.eu/node/367).

 ## Contributing
 The project is open to contributors!
 If you want to help creating a free open-source texbook on fusion physics and technologies, don't hesitate to contact me.
 The contribution workflow is the standard github workflow fork&pull requests.
-If you don't know where and how to start, please contact me or [follow this guide](https://guides.github.com/activities/contributing-to-open-source/)
+If you don't know where and how to start, please contact me or [follow this guide](https://guides.github.com/activities/contributing-to-open-source/) or [this one](http://www.dataschool.io/simple-guide-to-forks-in-github-and-git/)

 ## Automatic Compilation Status on TravisCI =